stephenjarrell19/deep_trade/README.md

 # Deep Trade

-A home for all trading analytics, agents, indicator generators, supervised models, and more.
+A home for all trading analytics, POC agents, indicator generators, supervised modeling, and reinforcement learning / policy learning.

 ## Proofs of Concept (POCs)